How long would it take to solve the ASI alignment problem?

 The difficulty isn’t just the lack of time; it’s the lethality of mistakes.

-By 500 CE, the global community had converged on the theory that the Sun went around the Earth.
-The competing theory of Copernicus was considered and largely rejected.
+Consider the theory that the Sun went around the Earth, a view that ancient thinkers converged on by 500 CE.
+Copernicus proposed a competing theory; the theory was considered, and largely rejected.
 It wasn’t until Galileo built a telescope and saw Jupiter’s moons — celestial bodies that go around Jupiter instead of Earth — that the budding scientific community was spurred to the conclusion that the Earth goes around the Sun.

-The usual process by which the scientific community converges on the truth involves steps where the scientific community is wrong and reality beats us over the head with evidence until they update their models.
+The usual process by which the scientific community converges on the truth involves steps where the scientific community is wrong, and reality beats us over the head with evidence until we update our models.

-The trouble with ASI alignment is not just that it is a tricky research program.
-It’s also that, in this field, what it looks like for reality to really beat humanity over the head with the fact that their first favorite theory was flawed, is for an unfriendly ASI to consume the planet.
+The trouble with ASI alignment isn’t just that it’s a tricky research program.
+It’s that “reality beats humanity over the head with the fact that their first favorite theory was flawed” in this case looks like an ASI consuming the planet.
 There would be no survivors to converge on a better theory of ASI alignment.

 If humanity had a hundred years and unlimited retries, we probably wouldn’t have much trouble sorting out the ASI alignment problem.